BlockstreamResearch/bip-frost-dkg/README.md

 or at least, that the recovery data will be available to convince any stuck participants of the success of the DKG session.

-For an example of what could go wrong, assume that some participant deems the DKG session successful and uses the threshold public key by sending funds to it.
+For an example of what could go wrong, assume that some participant deems the DKG session successful and uses the threshold public key by sending funds to some Bitcoin address derived from it.
 Even though everything looks fine from the point of view of this participant, it is entirely possible that this participant is the only one who has deemed the DKG session successful, and thus (besides the untrusted coordinator) the only one who knows the recovery data.